arjunkmrm/estimating-adolescent-sleep-need/README.md

     ## 5 NFS001       5 nonap_5hx7  7.0000000 4.30  NFS1   5         5
     ## 6 NFS001       6 nonap_5hx7 17.3333333 4.23  NFS1   5         5

-Finally I calculate the cumulative wake duration for each participant
+Finally I calculated the cumulative wake duration for each participant based on the TBT and TST estimates.

     ## # A tibble: 6 × 10
     ## # Groups:   subj [1]